bitipedia/bitipedia.github.io/about.md

 ### It's easy to get involved!

-To contribute, please send a private message to u/bitipedia on Reddit, or (for more security), you can set up an email account on tutanota.de, and send a (priavate) email message to bitipedia@bitcoin.de.
+To contribute, you can send a private message to u/bitipedia on Reddit, or (for more security) - or you can set up an email account on tutanota.de, and send a (priavate) email message to bitipedia@tutanota.de - or you can simply post an issue on the GitHub repo for this site, here: https://github.com/bitipedia/bitipedia.github.io/issues

-Be sure to mention some articles about Bitcoin which you are interested in translating (or existing articles already published here which you can proofread and improve).
+Large and small contributions are welcome.
+For example, you can translate an entire original article yourself - or you can proofread and improve an existing article already published here.

+This is a new, evolving effort, and input is welcome from everyone who wants to help Bitcoin scale _on-chain_.